jachacon36/Movies_api_example/README.md

 # Movies_api_example

-This application is an example of how an API is consumed using a clean architecture MVP + Dagger 2 + RxJava (Observer - Observable) + data persistence.
+This application is an example of how an API is consumed using a clean architecture Kotlin + MVP + Dagger 2 + RxJava (Observer - Observable) + data persistence.

 ## For this project we used: